-Masters Students-
+Masters Students Full-time Status-

 - Full-time when enrolled in 5 or more credits per semester. - Part-time when enrolled in 4 or less credits per semester. - 1 credit/summer if needed for financial aid status or for defense eligibility.